 - Print is a means of communication.

-- Print is organized in a specific and predictable way.
+- Print is organized in a systematic and predictable way.

 Children with strong print awareness skills understand that written language carries meaning, much like spoken language carries meaning.
 Such children also understand that the two are linked.
 They understand that print can be read and have the exact same meaning as when those words are spoken.